in28minutes/deploy-spring-boot-to-azure/README.md

 Spring Boot is the No 1 Java Framework to develop REST API and Microservices.
 Azure is the One of the Top Cloud Service Providers today.

-How about learning Azure by deploying Spring Applications to Cloud using Azure Web Apps?
+How about learning Azure by deploying Spring Applications to Cloud using Azure Web Apps and Azure App Service?

 ## Getting Started
 - [Video - Docker in 5 Steps](https://youtu.be/Rt5G5Gj7RP0)